JoGast-FHS/Gnutella-MojitoDHT-scraper/README.md

 - gnutella sending ipVer = 4

 For both approaches, the _targets.py file needs to be updated with some reachable nodes.
 These can be obtained by looking at the connections a servent like GTK-Gnutella establishes, or by directly consulting a GWebCache like "Bazooka!".

+For further information, the Master Thesis itself may prove useful.